Ideas for How to Decorate a Dining Room Table for Everyday

-A list of ideas on how to decorate a dining room table for everyday that is unique to you and your home, and brings a new look to your space!
+Today I’m sharing my list of 19 ideas for how to decorate a dining room table for every day.
+Let’s explore ways that are unique to you and your home, and bring a new look to your space!

 Many times the dining space or tabletop, when not being used for a holiday or special gathering, is used for a game table, a place to pay bills, put puzzles together, a homework spot for the kids, or even folding a handful of laundry.